-The effect of adding another layer of glazing is more glass and components for heat to travel through to escape through the window, therefore a more energy efficient glazing unit.
+The effect of adding another layer of glazing is more glass and components for heat to travel through to escape through the window, therefore triple glazing if often a more energy efficient glazing unit.

 To maximize the insulating effect the optimum gap required between the panes is about 16mm.
 Too close together results in radiant heat loss, too far apart leads to creation of gas currents which causes convection current heat losses.